-The People and Services branch provides corporate services, governance advice, human resources and information technology support for the Office.
+The People and Services branch provides corporate services, governance advice, human resources support for the Office and management of household operations.
 The branch also manages the official residences, grounds and assets and coordinates physical security.

-The Honours and Awards branch receives and researches nominations and recommendations for honours and awards for Australians who provide distinguished service to the community and the nation.
+The Honours and Awards ranch receives and researches nominations and recommendations for honours and awards for Australians who provide distinguished service to the community and the nation.
 The branch supports two Councils and one Committee which make recommendations to the Governor-General on honours matters.
 It also undertakes Office reception, records management and anniversary correspondence roles.